tricountyhs.org Listed by incransom Ransomware Group

 Flowers Early Learning (formerly known as Tri-County Head Start) is a non-profit 501(c)(3) organization providing free, high-quality early childhood education and family support services across Berrien, Cass, and Van Buren counties in Southwest Michigan.
 Funded by a federal grant through the Office of Head Start, the organization serves eligible families with children from birth to age five, as well as expectant mothers.

-On July 1, 2026, the ransomware group Incransom added tricountyhs.org to its public leak site, confirming that it had exfiltrated internal files from Flowers Early Learning, the nonprofit formerly known as Tri-County Head Start that serves families across Berrien, Cass, and Van Buren counties in Southwest Michigan.
+On July 1, 2026, the ransomware group Incransom added tricountyhs.org to its public leak site, claiming that it had exfiltrated internal files from Flowers Early Learning, the nonprofit formerly known as Tri-County Head Start that serves families across Berrien, Cass, and Van Buren counties in Southwest Michigan.

 Public reporting indicates the organization suffered a ransomware attack in which attackers gained access to internal systems and removed files before encrypting data.
 The nonprofit provides federally funded early childhood education and family support services for children from birth to age five and expectant mothers.
 No exact number of affected individuals has been disclosed, and the precise volume or content of the stolen files remains unclear from available reporting.
 The listing appeared on the Incransom leak site with a disclosure reference tied to the domain tricountyhs.org.